-Let’s start from the nineteenth century, because as it turns out it was a period of important achievements of polish people in Peruvian history.
+Let’s start from the nineteenth century because this was when Polish people recorded multiple achievements in Peruvian history.

 History of the Highest Train in the World, Trans-Andean Railways (Ferrocarril Central Andino)

 In 1859, Malinowski prepared a draft of what was at the time, the highest railway in the world.
 The project was so incredible and innovative that initially, no one wanted to believe that it was possible to implement.
 Because no one believed in it, the project had to wait several years.
 The person who finally decided to invest money in this Polish engineer’s complicated project was American entrepreneur Henry Meiggs.
 One day before Christmas Eve in 1869, the Peruvian government signed an agreement with Henry Meiggs to construct the line from Lima to La Oroya, the length of 219 km, over the period of 6 years.

 The venture started in 1870 and was called Ferrocarril Central Andino (Trans-Andean Railway).
 The interesting thing is that even after the construction of the railway, people abroad did not want to believe that it was possible or that it existed at all.
 The railway line connected the coast with the Andes of Peru (Lima- La Oroya), where there were natural resources; including gold, copper and silver.
 Construction of this railway allowed Peruvians to transport these materials inland, which was not previously possible.
 The highest part of the railway line was located at an altitude of 4,579m and the tracks were almost 220km long.
 Along the entire railway from Lima to La Oroya, there are 63 tunnels with a length of more than 6,000m.
 They also built 61 bridges and viaducts with a total length of approximately 2km.